jemacchi/cdxd/README.md

 * optionally: related entity type  (ie. abstract)

 On some cases, like @cdxd.class, you only can set the Diagram code (since it's declaring the type of the element)

+Also you can add a diagram description with doclet:

+* @cdxd.classdesc --> Diagram description (it's only to work in the context of a class declaration)

 ### Common behavior